griffithlab/pVACtools/docs/pvacview/pvacseq_module/pvacseq_features.rst

 - :bold:`%ile Plot:`

-  Shown in this tab are violin plots of the individual percentile-based binding affinity predictions of the MT and WT peptides for HLA alleles were the MT binds well to.
-  These peptides each have up to 8 binding algorithm scores for Class I alleles or up to 4 algorithm scores for Class II alleles.
+  Shown in this tab are violin plots of the individual percentile-based binding affinity and elution predictions of the MT and WT peptides for HLA alleles that have predictions included in the aggregate report.
+These peptides each have up to 10 binding and elution algorithm scores for Class I alleles or up to 4 algorithm scores for Class II alleles.

   .. figure:: ../../images/screenshots/pvacview-additional_info_2.png
       :width: 1000px